luisnmartins/feup-comp/README.md

 ## Dealing with syntactic errors

 When a syntactic error is detected an exception is thrown and one of the following functions is called: error_skipto(int kind, ParseException e) or error_skipto2(int kind, int kind2, ParseException e).

 These functions print a message with the line of code where the error occurred and which kind of tokens it was expecting.
 After that, it ignores the following tokens until a specific token (kind or kind2) so that it can continue the analysis and find other syntactic errors.
 There is a constraint that limits the number of founded error up to 10.

 ## Semantic analysis

-As semantic rules, we decided to implement the following rules:
+As semantic rules, we decided to implement the following:

 - On the main scope a[] creates a not initialized array
 - a[] = 100 or a = 100, assuming 'a' is already consider an array, only is allowed if 'a' has been initialized with a specified size.